 University of California - Santa Cruz is among your best bets if you're planning on studying Geological & Earth Sciences.
 University of California - Santa Cruz Geological & Earth Sciences students receive 5.2% more than the standard Geology graduate.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 Around 69.0% of the professors at this school are full-time and get normal office hours, so they tend to be more accessible to help.Around 55.0% of undergraduates complete their degree on time at this school, which is much higher than the U.S. average of 36.0%.
-Want to learn a little more about University of California - Santa Cruz's campus?
-Take a virtual tour.
+Go on a virtual tour to explore UC Santa Cruz.